Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Man v Roast

 This one’s a little bit different.
 Man v Roast is a carvery that prides itself on serving up quality meats.
 They source them from Sykes House Farm, so you know you’re getting the best.
 But top quality doesn’t mean hiked up prices – in fact, it’s the very opposite here.
 They serve their food in takeout boxes, keeping prices low, so you can get a full roast dinner at this Leeds carvery for just £7.
-Choose from turkey, beef, gammon, pork, sausage and lamb and it’ll come with all the trimmings.
+Choose from turkey, beef, gammon, pork, chicken and lamb and it’ll come with all the trimmings.
 That’s right, we’re talking stuffing, veggies, mash, roasties and cauliflower cheese, with a big Yorkshire pudding and lashings of gravy.

 Man v Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.